maykar/compact-custom-header/compact-custom-header/readme.md

 ## Important notes:

 * Works best when the card is added to each view with the same settings.
+You can try only using card in the first view, but if you have issues add it to each.

 * The clock will only display if you have set an icon to be the clock in the config.